Read our Granville Station Dental team's answers to some of the most frequently asked questions about Invisalign in Vancouver.

 Yes!
 Teens can certainly be candidates for Invisalign.
 In fact, Invisalign has created a line of aligners to meet the unique needs of teenagers.

-Invisalign Teen includes compliance indicators on its clear aligners/ These are small blue dots which fade away over the course of two weeks.
+Invisalign Teen includes compliance indicators on its clear aligners.
+These are small blue dots that fade away over the course of two weeks.
 When they are gone, you will know it is time to switch to the next set of aligners.